portworx/px-docs/release-notes/portworx-enterprise.md

 * Minor update to enhance write performance for remote moounts with shared volumes
 * 4.15.3 Linux kernel support

+### Errata (Errata remains the same from 1.2.11.0 release)

+* PWX-3982 After putting a node into maintenance mode, adding drives, and then running "pxctl service m --exit", the message "Maintenance operation is in progress, cancel operation or wait for completion" doesn't specify which operation hasn't completed.
+Workaround: Use pxctl to query the status of all three drive operations (add, replace, rebalance). pxctl then reports which drive operations are in progress and allows exiting from maintenance mode if all maintenance operations are completed.
+* PWX-4014 The pxctl cloudsnap schedule command creates multiple backups for the scheduled time.
+This issue has no functional impact and will be resolved in the upcoming release.
+* PWX-4016 When running under Kubernetes, adding a node label for a scheduled cloudsnap fails with the error "Failed to update k8s node".
+A node label isn't needed for cloudsnaps because they are read-only and used only for backup to the cloud.
+* PWX-4017 An incremental cloudsnap backup command fails with the message "Failed to open snap for backup".
+Logs indicates that the backup wasn't found on at least on one of the nodes where the volume was provisioned.
+Workaround: Trigger another backup manually on the nodes that failed.
+* PWX-4021 In case of a failure while a read-only snapshot create operation is in progress, Portworx might fail to come back up.
+This can happen if the failure coincides with snapshot creation's file system freeze step, which is required to fence incoming IOs during the operation.
+To recover from this issue, reboot the node.
+* PWX-4027 Canceling a service drive replace operation fails with the message "Replace cancel failed - Not in progress".
+However, if you try to exit maintenance mode, the status message indicates that a maintenance operation is in progress.
+Workaround: Wait for the drive replace operation to finish.
+The replace operation might be in a state where it can't be canceled.
+Cancel operations are performed when possible.
+* PWX-4039 When running Ubuntu on Azure, an XFS volume format fails.
+Do not use XFS volumes when running Ubuntu on Azure.
+* PWX-4043 When a Portworx POD gets deleted in Kubernetes, no alerts are generated to indicate the POD deletion via kubectl.
+* PWX-4050 For a Portworx cluster that's about 100 nodes or greater: If the entire cluster goes down with all the nodes off line, as nodes come on line a few nodes get restarted because they are marked offline.
+A short while after, the system converges and the entire cluster becomes operational.
+No user intervention required.
+* Key Management with AWS KMS doesn't work anymore because of API changes on the AWS side.
+Will be fixed in an upcoming release.
+Refer to this link for additional details. https://github.com/aws/aws-cli/issues/1043
+* PWX-4721 - When cloud-snap is performed on large number of volumes, it results in a PX container restart.
+Workaround is to run cloudsnaps on up to 10 volumes concurrently.

 ## 1.2.18.0

 ### Fixed issues